chandrika1993/FriendManagementSystem/README.md

 	•	Defined Errors :
 				504 : Occurs when Database Error occurs.

-	2. Returns list of friends for an Email Id.
+	2. Returns list of friends for an Email Id within friends set.

 	•	Path : /getFriends